vkyo23/pgIRT/README.md

 ## Installation

-You can install the released version of pgIRT from [GitHub](https://github.com) with:
+You can install the development version of pgIRT from [GitHub](https://github.com) with:

 ``` r